larytet/dockerfile-generator/README.md

 * Keep dockerfiles configuration in a single place
 * All dockerfiles have consistent structure
 * Switch to a different OS/OS release/different version of a package is trivial thanks to macros

+The script shows tips on how to build and run the container

 # HowTo